 Esperanza’s comprehensive community health program offers a range of services focused on ensuring essential health education and access to health care for neighborhood residents.

 Esperanza’s Health programs reach more than 100,000 community residents each year in programs including:

 Interested in becoming a Community Health Promoter?

-- Application packets are made available in the beginning of September to anyone interested in the program.
+- Application packets are made available to anyone interested in the program.